HIGHLIGHTS

 approach, jagged mountain peaks rise steeply, while seabirds are often

 spotted soaring around the ship.
-You’ll sail down the east
+We will sail down the coast, taking in

 Your

-layer up before joining Zodiac cruises around craggy coves and along
+to layer up before joining Zodiac excursions that may zip into craggy

-the rocky coastline in search of nesting penguins, seal haul-outs and
+coves and along the rocky coastline in search of nesting penguins, seal

-bird cliffs.
-Remember to keep an eye out for South Georgia’s
+haul-outs and bird cliffs.
+Remember to keep an eye out for South

-kelp forests as well - these remarkable underwater ecosystems are quite
+Georgia’s kelp forests as well - these remarkable underwater

-mesmerising as their fronds sway back and forth on the
+ecosystems are quite mesmerising as their fronds sway back and forth on

-will also transport you from ship to shore, where you can visit some of
+Zodiacs will also transport ashore, where you can visit some of the

-the largest king penguin colonies on earth, take a guided walk among
+largest king penguin colonies on Earth, take a guided walk among fur

 keep your distance!) and wander along pebbled streams and grassy